Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

 The code is primarily contained within 15 .Net Core libraries targeting the full .Net Framework (4.5.2) due to dependency requirements.
 4 of those libraries are what we call _application hosts_, containing no business logic, designed to host a selection of the libraries as a .Net Core Console Application which can be deployed inside [Docker](https://www.docker.com/) containers, as a Windows Service, or in Azure.
 (This is a practice that our company tends to follow and has a collection of composition helpers for so that the applications can be ran anywhere, leaving deployment considerations to our IT department.)

-In addition to the above, we have a considerable amount of heritage code in other solutions which is NuGet packaged and deployed by TFS/Octopus, which is then pulled down by one of our microservices at runtime and installed/executed within separate `AppDomain`s.
+In addition to the above, we have a considerable amount of heritage code in other solutions which is NuGet packaged and deployed by TFS/Octopus, which is then pulled down by one of our microservices at runtime and installed/executed within a separate `AppDomain`.
 As you might imagine, with this many moving parts, logging is essential.

 ### Service (Collection) Extensions